-The Department is also a top producer of ACS-certified graduates (for the class of 2013: 68% of the 59 graduates were ACS-certified).
+The Department is extremely research-active with >80% of chemistry majors performing research before they graduate, even though research is not a graduation requirement (for the class of 2015: 75% performed at least 1 semester of research).
+The Department is also a top producer of ACS-certified graduates (for the class of 2015: 65% of the 63 graduates were ACS-certified).
 A 2001 report from the Research Corporation, "Academic Excellence: the Sourcebook," placed William and Mary first in producing physical and biological science graduates at predominantly undergraduate institutions over the past decade.
 By discipline, chemistry at William and Mary was ranked first.
-About half of our chemistry majors matriculate to graduate chemistry programs, with many entering top ranked schools such as Harvard, Cornell, Northwestern, Stanford, Wisconsin, Caltech, Berkeley, Columbia, etc. An additional 15-20% are accepted to professional programs such as medical, dental, and law schools.
-Archives of student destinations upon graduation can be found at Graduating Classes.
+About half of our chemistry majors matriculate to graduate chemistry programs, with many entering top ranked schools such as Harvard, Cornell, Northwestern, Stanford, Wisconsin, Caltech, Berkeley, Purdue, etc. An additional 15-20% are accepted to professional programs such as medical, dental, and law schools.
+Archives of student destinations upon graduation can be found at graduating classes.

 In addition to research opportunities during the academic year, the Department of Chemistry supports 40 to 50 undergraduate research students for a ten-week period during the summer.
 Students have the opportunity to work on an Honors thesis.
 The Department also has a thesis-based Master's program that graduates on average five students per year.
 Timelines for obtaining an M.S. typically range from 15 – 24 months.
 Finally, opportunities exist for mentoring Ph.D. students through interaction with other departments such as Applied Science and local government laboratories such as NASA-Langley and Thomas Jefferson Laboratory.